 Yes, his hat had a logo.
 Yes, I removed it.
 I love ya’ll but you don’t need to know who he drives for. 😉

 Girl Child #1 is biologically his and usually answers to Laura.
 She is 14, an honors student – a member of National Junior Honor Society – and is my helper around here.
-She has a sense of humor that is rarely seen in a kid her age, will actually talk politics with me, is first chair flute, is the shortest one in the house and is a girl after my own heart.
+She has a sense of humor that is rarely seen in a kid her age, will actually talk politics with me, plays flute in the marching band, is the shortest one in the house and is a girl after my own heart.
 She is Girl Child #1 because she is five days older than Girl Child #2.
 Yes; five days.

 In 2010, Emma and I spent 10 months in a homeless shelter.
 I did not realize it then, but it was then that The Six Dollar Family was born.
 That first night in the shelter, I had six dollars in my pocket.
 What started out as a horrible situation has now bloomed into a new life and a way to help others who may be in situations as we once were.